Uniruledness of some low-dimensional ball quotients: Examples of Hermitian lattices

-\begin{rem} For each imaginary quadratic field $F$ with class number 1, Hentschel-Krieg-Nebe \cite{Classification} classified Hermitian lattices over $\OO_F$ of signature $(4,0)$ whose associated quadratic lattices are even unimodular.
-In the following table, we denote the number of Hermitian lattices.
-See \cite{Iyanaga} for $F = \Q(\sqrt{-1})$.
-For other imaginary quadratic fields with class number $1$, see Hentschel's thesis \cite{Hentschel} and his homepage
+Here, we give Hermitian lattices $(L_{d, \mathbb{E}_8}, A_d)$ over $\OO_{\Q(\sqrt{d})}$ of rank $(4, 0)$ whose associated quadratic lattices $B_d\cong\mathbb{E}_8$ are even unimodular for $d=-1, -2$.
+The matrix $A_{-1}$ is called Iyanaga’s matrix \cite{Iyanaga} and $A_{-2}$ is taken from \cite{Hentschel}.
+In \cite{Classification}, Hentschel, Krieg and Nebe classified the Hermitian lattices over $\OO_F$ for the remaining imaginary quadratic fields of class number 1.